The brothers pulled up to the small sandwich shop nestled within the sleepy coastal city. They were hungry and somehow managed to find this place.

 Shaking his head again, Sam fought the urge to smack his brother in the back of the head.
 This was just some guy that worked at a sandwich shop, not some shifter, skin walker, doppelganger, nothing.
 Just some guy.

-Sam stood and made his way towards the counter, paying and smiling kindly to the young woman handing him the food.
+Sam stood and made his way towards the counter.
+He paid and smiled kindly to the young woman handing him the food.

-"Thanks." he sighed, turning to see Dean still eying the man at the grill.
-"Come on Dean."
+"Thanks." he sighed.
+When he turned, Sam saw Dean still eying the man at the grill.
+"Come on, Dean."
+He growled.

-Slowly, the man in the leather jacket stood, glaring at his clone.
-Sam sighed, shoving him towards the door.
+Slowly, the man in the leather jacket stood while still glaring at his clone.
+Sam sighed, and shoved him towards the door.

-The patrons in the store just stared, their eyes slowly falling to Priestly when Dean was gone.
-He held the spatula, watching the front door confused.
+The patrons in the shop eyes slowly fell to Priestly when Dean was gone.
+He held the spatula and watched the front door with his face marred in confusion.
 After a moment, he realized everyone was still gawking at him and shrugged.